Close Menu

 MEDICAL RECORDS

-We can’t stress enough how much the SSA relies on your medical history in order to pay you benefits for autism.
+We can’t stress enough how much the SSA relies on your medical history to pay you benefits for autism.
 Your medical records need to include the fact that you have autism.
 Additionally, your records should include records of treatment, medications, hospital visits, and a description of your symptoms.
 Specifically, your records should talk about how severe your symptoms are and if they keep you from working.
-Read here about how to build medical record evidence.
+Learn how to build medical record evidence.

 PSYCHOLOGICAL EXAM

 Autism can affect your ability to understand, remember, and apply information.
 You may not be able to speak or at least communicate in a way that is easy for others to understand.
 Likewise, autism may impact your ability to concentrate and sustain a steady work pace.
-If you need help getting treatment for your condition, we have free medical sources on our website.
+If you need help getting treatment for your condition, then we have free medical sources for you.
 For example, you can find free medical resources in Utah.
+You can also find free mental health resources in Nevada.

-Your ability to complete mental activities at work can be determined through a mental health testing.
-You can obtain one by paying for it.
-Additionally, it is possible to have the SSA send you for a mental exam paid for by the SSA.
+Mental health testing can show your struggle to complete work activities.
+You can obtain testing by paying for it.
+Additionally, it is possible to have the SSA send you to a mental exam paid for by the SSA.
 The mental aspects of your disease, including your specific symptoms, are important to your case and must be part of the record.

 TREATING DOCTOR STATEMENT

 SSA will have specific questions for your doctors that will help them understand the your autism symptoms.
 It is important your doctor writes about how your autism effects your ability to work.
-We can help you provide specific forms to your doctor for them to complete.
+We can give specific forms to your doctor to complete.
 These forms document your physical and mental symptoms for the SSA.

 WHAT WE DO TO HELP YOU WITH YOUR AUTISM CASE

 At our law firm, we can help you collect your medical records and apply for benefits.
-There are many forms to complete when you first apply for benefits and we want to make sure you complete the forms properly.
+There are many forms to complete when you first apply for benefits.
+Our firm will make sure you complete the forms properly.
 We can help you submit your application.
-Or, if you prefer you can file your own application online at the Social Security website.
+Or, if you prefer you can file your application online at the Social Security website.

 If the SSA sent you a denial, then you have 60 days to appeal the denial.
 You will also need to submit your medical records to provide evidence of your mental condition.
 We can also help you appeal a denial from the SSA, whether it is an initial denial or a denial at later levels.
 Contact us to help you win your SSDI and SSI benefits.
 Put the legal experience of our team to work for you.